Public Engagement Grant Scheme

 After a hiatus the Public Engagement Grant Scheme will be re-launching in 2022.

 In the coming months we will be working to update the scheme and ensure that it is fully aligned with the Limit Less campaign, and the aims of our strategy.

-We are very conscious of the time and effort applicants put into their applications, so to make sure that everyone has time to prepare, the full details of the scheme will be announced in the autumn with advice about eligibility and how to apply.
+We are very conscious of the time and effort applicants put into their applications, so to make sure that everyone has time to prepare, the full details of the scheme will be announced on this page before the scheme re-opens with advice about eligibility and how to apply.

 If you have any queries about this please contact [email protected].

 The scheme is open to individuals and organisations passionate about promoting engagement with physics.
 You might be:

 - a museum